anya-hichu/Dominium/README.md

 - /cc confine (on|off) (can't leave room/house, defaults to on)
 - /cc fpv (on|off) (force first person view, defaults to on)

-Safe keybind by default on END
+Safe keybind by default on END (configuration window)